 Mastigoteuthis psychrophila.
-Similar to Batoteuthis skolops, but it as a distinct, and well defined, thickened fold in lateral wall (closer to the hood) and a shoulder tooth. ?Mastigo-teuthis A (Clarke) can be confused with Chiroteuthis veranyi, but ?Mastigoteuthis A (Clarke) is bigger and has a larger, but blunter, rostrum.
+Similar to Batoteuthis skolops, but it as a distinct, and well defined, thickened fold in lateral wall (closer to the hood) and a shoulder tooth.

-FAMILY NEOTEUTHIDAE Figure 18 | pages 64 & 94
+FAMILY NEOTEUTHIDAE Figure 18 | pages 66 & 96

 - " Shoulder forms a distinct hook-like tooth - " Lateral wall lacks a ridge or distinct fold (though a slight infold may be present) - " Recessed jaw angle from the side - " A distinctively wide, squat, but attractively proportioned beak when viewed from the front - " Frequently encountered in small numbers in albatross diets